Compassionate Drug Use

 Another big problem is cost.
 Some drug companies will supply the drug for free, but others charge patients.
 Most insurance companies will not pay for investigational drugs.
 There may also be other costs, such as the clinic’s cost of giving the drug and monitoring your response, that might not be covered by your health insurance.

 Still, despite these hurdles, compassionate drug use does happen.
 Because actual use is not well-documented, there are no numbers or statistics on how often it’s done, who’s doing it, or how well it’s working for patients.

 What should I ask my doctor about compassionate drug use?

-Here are some questions you may want to ask if your doctor is thinking about compassionate drug use at this point in your cancer treatment.
+Here are some questions you may want to ask if your doctor is thinking about compassionate drug use:

 - Are there any approved treatments that I haven’t tried?

 - Is there any evidence to support the use of this drug to treat my type of cancer?

 - What makes you think this drug could help me?

 - In what way do you think this drug is likely to work better than an approved drug?